Gameboys: Future

-The IdeaFirst Company announced that they will be making a Gameboys spin-off series entitled “Pearl Next Door” on June 19, 2020.
-Adrianna So will reprise her role as the eponymous character, with Iana Bernardez, Philip Hernandez, Rachel Coates and Cedrick Juan joining the cast.
+The IdeaFirst Company announced that it would be making a Gameboys spin-off series entitled “Pearl Next Door” on June 19, 2020.
+Adrianna So would reprise her role as the eponymous character, with Iana Bernardez, Philip Hernandez, Rachel Coates and Cedrick Juan joining the cast.

-On September 13, 2020, after the premiere of the Season 1 Finale, the IdeaFirst Company announced that the series will have its second season.
-Prior to this announcement, the production company announced that it will make a movie adaptation of the series.
+On September 13, 2020, after the premiere of the Season 1 Finale, the IdeaFirst Company announced that the series would have a second season.
+Prior to this announcement, the production company announced that it would make a movie adaptation of the series.
 On January 22, 2021, an official teaser for the second season was released on the IdeaFirst Company's YouTube Channel in collaboration with P-Pop boyband group's SB19 single 'Hanggang sa Huli'.

-On June 13, 2021, Gameboys was premiered on GMA Network's digital channel Heart of Asia Channel, it was aired every Sundays at 11:00 pm to 12:00 am before sign off.

-According to The IdeaFirst Company, the second season is going to be released on May 22, 2022.
-The company stated that the date will coincide the "World Gameboys Day."
+According to The IdeaFirst Company, the second season was scheduled to be released on May 22, 2022 to coincide the "World Gameboys Day."

 Release

 YouTube

 The first episode, "Pass or Play", premiered on YouTube on May 22, 2020 at 8:00 PM (Philippine Standard Time).
 The series is considered the first Filipino BL drama to be produced by a professional media outlet.

 On September 20, 2020, "Alt Gameboys" (Episode 13.5) was released dedicated to Terrence's journey into the dark side of the internet and online dating, notoriously referred to as Alter (short for Alternate) World.
 Directed by Perci Intalan, it also introduces a new character, Achilles De Dios.